Sharanya-4/Image-Classification-December-/README.md

 # Model Architecture
 The model architecture consists of simple artificial neural networks which consists of conv2D layers, MaxPooling layers, Flattern Layers and Dense Layers.

+# NETWORK TOPOLOGY
+* # Input Layer:
+Shape: (32, 32, 3) - This corresponds to the dimensions of the CIFAR-10 images (32 pixels in height, 32 pixels in width, and 3 color channels for RGB).

+* # Hidden Layer:
+* Convolutional Layer:
+ - Filters: 32
+ - Kernel/Filter Size: (3, 3)
+ - Activation Function: ReLU
+* Pooling Layer:
+ - MaxPooling with a pool size of (2, 2)
+* Flatten Layer:
+ - It flattens the input into a 1D array (Vector form)

+* # Output Layer:
+* Dense Layer:
+  - Neurons: 10 (equal to the number of classes in CIFAR-10)
+  - Activation Function: Softmax

+# Weights:
+The weights for the convolutional layer are initialized randomly and updated during training.
+The dense layer has weights connecting the flattened output of the previous layer to the 10 output neurons.

+# Activation functions:
+* Convolutional Layer : ReLu
+* Output Layer: Softmax